| Title: | Efficient Rolling Functions |

 calculations for high resolution time series data.

-a convolution of the incoming data with the kernel (weighting function)
+a convolution of the incoming data with the kernel provided in weights.

 Apply a moving-window median function to a numeric vector.